 Dwarf Crested Iris

 The Dwarf Crested Iris, otherwise known as Iris Cristata, is a beautiful, low growing flower that features blue-violet pedals, which can also be purple, with white patches and orange crests.
 It is supported by stems which are rather short that it seems as if plants have no stems at all.
 It has a perennial lifespan, able to last for a decade.
-The flower blooms during the spring season and typically grows in southern and eastern regions in the United States such as:
+The flower blooms during the spring season and typically grows in southern and eastern regions in the United States.

 Gardeners use rich, acidic and well-drained soil for planting the iris seeds.
 You can be grown with either partial shade or full sun as long as the soil is moist enough.
 Natural habitats include moist forests, stream banks, wooded slopes, and bluffs.